dunjabb/SauceDemoQAAutomation/README.md

 1. One of Code editors (Visual Studio Code, ATOM, Kate, CudaText or other)
 2. Cucumber-framework

-Tests are run with the command: npx wdio run ./wdio.conf.js
+You can acsess this website with this URL: https://www.saucedemo.com/ Tests are run with the command: npx wdio run ./wdio.conf.js

 Tests that are executed: